Bones of a Giant

 ABOUT BRIAN THOMAS ISAAC

 Brian Thomas Isaac was born in 1950 on the Okanagan Indian Reserve near Vernon, BC.
 After completing grade eight, he found work in the oil fields and in construction, and eventually retired as a bricklayer.
-At the age of fifty, without any formal training, he began to write.
-Seventeen years later he completed his first novel, All the Quiet Places, which became a national bestseller, won a 2022 Indigenous Voices Award, and was a finalist for the Governor General’s Award and the Amazon Canada First Novel Award.
-It was also longlisted for the Scotiabank Giller Prize and CBC’s Canada Reads.
-He is currently a member of the jury for the 2023 Giller Prize.
-Brian and his wife live in West Kelowna, where he enjoys time with his three grandchildren.
+At the age of fifty, without any formal training, he began to write and fifteen years later, he completed his first novel, All the Quiet Places.
+His bestselling debut won the 2022 Indigenous Voices Award, was a finalist for the Governor General’s Award and the Amazon Canada First Novel Award, and was longlisted for the Scotiabank Giller Prize and CBC’s Canada Reads.
+He was also a member of the jury for the 2023 Scotia Bank Giller prize.
+Brian and his wife live in West Kelowna where he enjoys time with his three grandchildren and is currently working on his third book.